Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model

 For a particular value $\hat{\sigma}$ for the volatility, determined during the optimization procedure, the future points for $\mathbf{x}^{n,p}$ are only 2, namely $\tilde{\mathbf{x}}_{i}^{n,p,1}$ and $\tilde{\mathbf{x}}_{i}^{n,p,2}$, defined as

 for $m=1,2$ and with

 Moreover, as far as this path dependent option is considered, the elements that identify the market state, namely $S,A^{1}$ and $A^{2}$, represent very different quantities from each other.
-For this reason, as remarked in a similar framework by Goudènege et al. \cite{goudenege2020machine}, it is beneficial to use a kernel that considers a different length scale for each predictor, such as the ARD Matern 3/2 kernel $k_{\text{M3/2}}^{\text{ARD}}$ which is defines as follows:
+For this reason, as remarked in a similar framework by \cite{goudenege2020machine}, it is beneficial to use a kernel that considers a different length scale for each predictor, such as the ARD Matérn 3/2 kernel $k_{\text{M3/2}}^{\text{ARD}}$ which is defines as follows:

 where $\sigma_{l,i}$ is the length scale for the $i$-th predictor.